afborchert/modula-3200/README.md

 The Computer History Simulation Project (see https://github.com/simh/simh) provides support for the Interdata 8/32.
-Unfortunately, this compiler does not run on that simulator as it uses instructions which were added later for the 3200 series.
+Unfortunately, this compiler does not run on that simulator as it uses instructions which were added later to the 3200 series.

 ## License

-We have an agreement with the ETH Zurich that the sources which have been derived from the M2M-compiler may be freely redistributed provided that
+We have an agreement with the ETH Zürich that the sources which have been derived from the M2M-compiler may be freely redistributed provided that